 Students have the additional housing option to live in a private furnished studio apartment.

-Individual studios are located in a student apartment building near the Strasbourg city center and the Syracuse Strasbourg Center.
-The Canopée residence offers students the opportunity to live with local French and international students.
+Individual studios, located in an apartment building near the Strasbourg city center and the Syracuse Strasbourg Center, offer students the opportunity to live like local French students in a quiet student residence.

 All students who are placed in the student residence will need to sign a housing agreement to confirm their placement in La Canopée.